greenbone/docs/src/common/container/preamble.md

 * **Fedora 35 and 36**
 * **CentOS 9 Stream**

-Most likely, a Debian derivate like Ubuntu, Mint and Kali will also work with only minor adjustments required.
+Most likely, other Debian derivatives like Mint and Kali will also work with only minor adjustments required.
 ```